 The following unaudited pro forma condensed combined balance sheet as of June 30, 2023 and the unaudited pro forma condensed combined statement of operations for the year ended December 31, 2022 and the six-month period ended June 30, 2023, give effect to the proposed Merger of SeqLL Merger Sub, Atlantic Merger Sub and Lyneer, representing a reverse recapitalization with Lyneer being the continuing entity for accounting purposes.
-The unaudited pro forma condensed combined financial information give effect to the Merger and related transactions, including (i) the divestiture of our pre-existing assets and liabilities, (ii) the consummation of this offering with gross proceeds of approximately \$75 million, (iii) the settlement of certain Lyneer debt obligations in connection with the consummation of the Merger, (iv) the effect of the reverse stock split of our common stock that was effected on August 30, 2023, and (iv) the effect of recording incremental transaction costs, including distribution of shares of our common stock to Atlantic for advisory services rendered.
+The unaudited pro forma condensed combined financial information give effect to the Merger and related transactions, including (i) the divestiture of our pre-existing assets and liabilities, (ii) the consummation of this offering with gross proceeds of approximately \$50 million, (iii) the derecognition of certain joint and several debt obligations between Lyneer and IDC, which will be allocated between the parties immediately prior to consummation of the Merger, (iv) the effect of the reverse stock split of our common stock that was effected on August 30, 2023, and (iv) the effect of recording incremental transaction costs, including distribution of shares of our common stock to Atlantic for advisory services rendered.
 The following unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X under the Securities Act, as amended by the final rule, SEC Release No. 33-10786 "Amendments to Financial Disclosures about Acquired and Disposed Businesses."